ynyanchoka/hero_squad/README.md

 ## Behaviour Driven Development (BDD)
 ### Input
-- User fills a form that specifies the hero's details
+- User fills a form that specifies the hero's details and squad they belong to.
 ### Output
-- Output is stored in a database.
+- Output is stored in a database is displayed.

 ## Setup/Installation Requirements
 - Clone this repository using: